GuyPaddock/guypaddock.github.io/_posts/2020-12-20-implementing-custom-search-api-processors.md

 "Processor settings", visit the vertical tab for each processor and uncheck all fields except your date field(s).

-Also note: these processors were written to work only with text fields.
-In other words, we wrote them to handle "Text" fields in our Drupal entity, and the processors expect that the text will be formatted like an ISO 8601 date.
-We did not write them or test them to work with standard Drupal date fields.
+### Step 4: Re-index content

-You will also want to ensure that your date field(s) are indexed as "Fulltext Unstemmed" on the "Fields" tab of your search index.
-If you index them as "String" values, searches won't work properly.
+After making all these changes, remember to re-index your content.

-After making all these changes, remember to re-index your content and then try out a few searches.
+### Step 5: Test!
+It's finally time to try out a few searches.
 For a record containing a date like `1986-04-01`, all of the following searches should match it:

 - `1986-04-01`
 - `1986-04`